-Select one or more nodes.
-A dot appears in the top left corner of the node(s).
-Click on the dot with the left mouse button and drag the mouse pointer to the node that you want to link.
-In case you have highlighted more than one node, you need to select the dot of one of the nodes.
+Select a node.
+A white dot appears in the top left corner of the node.
+Click on the white dot with the left mouse button and drag the mouse pointer to the node that you want to link.

 Release the left mouse button on top of the node.
 If you link codes to codes or quotations to quotations, a list of relation opens.
 Select a relation.